Image credit: Venom

 Injured walk and injured idle, specifically.
 The idea of injured idle is still something generally novel and uncommon in most games, I feel, but it definitely has a place in SS3D, where noticing somebody’s obvious abdominal discomfort or limp can be vitally telling clues of some greater problem.

 The objective of the model pipeline was to put a method of order and review to the way that models are adopted into the project.
 We’ve prior ended up with a jumbled mess of modelss that were not-quite-ready for deployment into the game standing alongside models that were, and it was something of a confusing, directionless mess.
 Models are now reviewed two times for two categories of inspection, not including the general “peer-review” that models contributions tend to be subjected to in the RE:SS3D Discord, and their storage reflects these states.
-Further elaboration can be found in the document itself.

 -and some items from Blackout, not in glorious 800x600 resolution.